NICALab/SUPPORT/README.md

 For more details, please see the accompanying research publication "[Statistically unbiased prediction enables accurate denoising of voltage imaging data](https://www.biorxiv.org/content/10.1101/2022.11.17.516709v1)".

+## System Requirements

+### Hardware Requirements

+`test_GUI` is designed to be run on a standard computer without large RAM.
+If the GPU is available, denoising process could be accelerated.
+Starting with (Code) or running `train_GUI` require GPU with enough VRAM.

+### Software Requirements

+We tested on the following systems:

+- Ubuntu 18.04

 ## Installation
 1. Clone the repository
 ```